ystia/yorc-a4c-plugin/documentation/jobs.rst

 ~~~~~

 Slurm is an HPC scheduler.
 Unsurprisingly, it was our first builtin support for
 Jobs scheduling.
-Our Slurm support allows run single jobs and batches made of
+Our Slurm support allows to run single jobs and batches made of
 several jobs.

 .. todo:: Include a description on how to write SlurmBin/SlurmBatch/Singularity